La Jolla Lab

 Marilyn Leonard, Ph.D.

 Marilyn was our lab manager, overseeing the mice colony and managed our lab's day-to-day operation.
 She is currently working at UCSD.

 Adrienne oversaw the operation of the lab and the office of the Scientific Director (2011–2015).
 She currently manages the cancer center grant administration.

 Mei-Fan performed her graduate studies in our lab, with a focus on the cross-talk between ER stress and cell cycle.
-She moved to perform a postdoctoral training in neurobiology at UCSD, La Jolla, CA and is now at UT Southwestern.
+She moved to perform a postdoctoral training in neurobiology at UCSD, La Jolla, CA, and is now Assistant Professor at University of Kentucky.

 Koh Nakayama, Ph.D.

 Koh joined the lab in 2002 as a postdoctoral fellow.
 He established the line of research concerning the role of the Siah2 ubiquitin ligase in hypoxia.
 Koh is currently an Associate Professor at the Tokyo Medical and Dental University in Tokyo, Japan.

 Marianna Tcherpakov, Ph.D.

 Marianna received her Ph.D. from the Weizmann Institute in Israel and joined the lab in 2005.
 She worked on a novel protein identified in our lab, which was designated JAMP, an anchor for proteasomes recruitment to the ER.
 Marianna is currently a Manager, Head of Business Development at a local San Diego biotech company.